 The fear response created by watching a horror movie is absolutely no different than the fear response created when we are asked to physically face a phobia – public speaking, heights, snakes/bugs/animals, blood/needles or flying.
 The fight or flight response is triggered.

-In the office, the fight or flight response can be triggered when we are called into the boss’ office, witness bullying or when we are facing a project deadline.
+The fight or flight response can be triggered when we are called into the boss’ office, witness bullying or when we are facing a project deadline.

-At home, the fight or flight response can be the result of financial burdens, looking after a sick friend or loved one, or finding the time to meet our family obligations.
+The fight or flight response can be the result of financial burdens, looking after a sick friend or loved one, or finding the time to meet our family obligations.

 Why is this information so important?

 Relaxation is required for regeneration